Treating trauma requires a tailored approach. Empower your healing journey with knowledge about what are the best practices for trauma treatment.

 Our dedicated clinical team uses evidence-based treatments, coupled with holistic and experiential therapies, to provide you with a personalized healing journey.
 We emphasize creating safe, supportive environments to ensure that trust and collaboration thrive.

 Evidence-based therapies are treatment methods proven to work through scientific research.
+Clinical practice guidelines provide evidence-based recommendations for the treatment of PTSD, outlining which interventions are most effective according to current research.
 These methods are backed by studies that show they can be effective in helping people deal with trauma.

 DBT is a mix of CBT and strategies that help you be more aware of your thoughts and feelings.
 One big part of DBT is learning to be in the present moment.
 This means not getting stuck in past traumatic events or worrying about the future.

 Trauma Focused Therapies are designed specifically to address trauma.
+These therapies include a range of interventions designed to address trauma symptoms.
 One method is exposure therapy, where individuals revisit the traumatic event recurrently with the aim of reducing distress.4

 South Shore Recovery offers a range of therapies, such as cognitive behavioral therapy (CBT) and motivational interviewing (MI), that can help with processing and reframing traumatic memories.